-MADRID May 14 The euro zone's biggest bank Santander is close to selling a stake in its securities custody business, worth up to 1 billion euros ($1.4 billion) as a whole, to several private equity firms, Expansion newspaper reported on Wednesday.
+MADRID, May 14 (Reuters) - The euro zone’s biggest bank Santander is close to selling a stake in its securities custody business, worth up to 1 billion euros ($1.4 billion) as a whole, to several private equity firms, Expansion newspaper reported on Wednesday.

 Warburg Pincus, a U.S. buyout firm which Santander has worked with before, was among those poised to buy a 50 percent stake in the Spanish, Mexican and Brazilian parts of the division, the newspaper said, without citing sources.